emile22/draft-stephan-green-ucs-and-reqs/draft-stephan-green-ucs-and-reqs.md

 ## Open Issues to be Discussed at IETF121

+o	Consider 5g vs network  slicing: 3GPP spec describong energy efficiency KPIs.
+3GPP TS 28.554.
+Reference:https://datatracker.ietf.org/doc/rfc9543/
+o	POE use case: open issue section? o	Reduce traffic (video streaming) o	Connectivity from radio side (trying to control the traffic/related work to CCAMP) o	Marisol to add one use case: drift from data specifications... (somehow link to the above) o	Use case per Domain specific?
+Meanwhile, they are considered as part of the network… Servers might be considered outside of scope o	Energy Metric in E2E view

 ## Open Issues collected since the BoF

    o Do we need to keep a reference to the MIB object entPhysicalUUID (in section 4.4 from ENTITY-MIB v4) in case of legacy device (MIB)?